 driver.Navigate().GoToUrl(url);

-// Wait for the page to load completely
+// Wait until the page is fully loaded

 var wait = new WebDriverWait(driver, TimeSpan.FromSeconds(10));